SmartBear/readyapi-swaggerhub-plugin/README.md

-## Ready!
-API/SoapUI SwaggerHub Plugin
+## ReadyAPI/SoapUI SwaggerHub Plugin

-Welcome to the Ready!
-API/SoapUI plugin for SwaggerHub.
+Welcome to the ReadyAPI/SoapUI plugin for SwaggerHub.
 This plugin allows you to:

 *import a Swagger definition from SwaggerHub
-*publish an API from Ready!
-API to SwaggerHub
+*publish an API from ReadyAPI to SwaggerHub

-Note: the instructions below are for Ready!
-API but the plugin is also available in SoapUI and works in a similar fashion.
+Note: the instructions below are for ReadyAPI but the plugin is also available in SoapUI and works in a similar fashion.

 ###Importing an API from SwaggerHub

 There are two ways to bring an API into Ready!
 API from SwaggerHub:

 * Create New Project:
-  * From Ready!
-API's main menu, select *File > New Project*.
+  * From ReadyAPI's main menu, select *File > New Project*.
   * In the subsequent dialog, select *Create new project from* and then choose *SwaggerHub* from the drop-down.
 * Add to Existing Project:
   * In the Navigator view, right-click the desired project.